 The Board of Directors has adopted a policy regarding minimum required share ownership by the Company's directors.
-Details regarding such policy are available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "Investor Center" tab.
-Pursuant to such policy, each director is required to own a minimum of 10,000 shares no later than the later to occur of (a) October 29, 2009 or (b) three years from the commencement of such individual's current tenure as director.
+Details regarding such policy are available at the Company's website at www.roberthalf.com in the "Corporate Governance" section under the "About Us/Investor Center" tab.
+Pursuant to such policy, each director is required to own a minimum of 10,000 shares no later than three years from the commencement of such individual's current tenure as director.